RaulPPelaez/RadialDistributionFunction/README.md

 ## NAME
 rdf -  Computes the Radial Distribution Function (RDF) of a group of positions in a file, averages it for all snapshots in the file.
+rdf can compute in 4 modes:
+	* GPU
+	  - Nbody
+	  - Neighbour list
+	* CPU
+	  - Nbody
+	  - Neighbour list

+rdf will choose a between GPU/CPU according to the number of particles (unless specified with -device) and will choose NBody/Neighbour list according to the number of particles and the factor L/rcut.
 ## COMPILE WITH

 ```
 $ make
 ```
-You may have to change the Makefile to adequate it to the CUDA target architechture, currently set to -arch=sm_52
+You may have to change the Makefile to adequate it to the CUDA target architechture, currently set to -arch=sm_35

 Use:
 ```